alessandro-bugatti/simple_assembler_simulator/README.md

 # Simple Assembler Simulator
 [![Build Status](https://travis-ci.org/alessandro-bugatti/simple_assembler_simulator.svg?branch=master)](https://travis-ci.org/alessandro-bugatti/simple_assembler_simulator)

 Simple Assembler Simulator has been developed to help the students of the "Elementi di Informatica e Programmazione" at the University of Brescia.
+See the [Wiki](https://github.com/alessandro-bugatti/simple_assembler_simulator/wiki) for more information.

 ## The Assembly language